5 min read

 Average class size | Classroom type | Student-to-faculty ratio | Clubs & organizations |

-10-30 students | Discussion-based* | Smaller (opportunity to form solid relationships with professors) | Typically a smaller amount of options |
+10-30 students | Discussion-based* | Smaller (opportunity to form solid relationships with professors) | Typically fewer options |

 Average class size | Classroom type | Student-to-faculty ratio | Clubs & organizations |